cs-uob/COMS20012/docs/labs/lab 5.md

 objdump -d hello-c
 ```

-Oh dear.
-That looks a bit more complicated, but hopefully it isn't too
-bad.
  If you look at the disassembly of the `main` function you should
 see that it is calling `puts`.
 If you look at `man 3` puts or recall
 your C programming days, you'll see thats the function used to print
-strings… so that makes sense… sort of.
+strings… so that makes sense.

 Lets see what systemcalls the program makes with the `strace` command